jeremy-collette/midistar/README.md

 architecture, or you don't want to use a pre-built binary, you can still build midistar from source.
 See the BUILDING section of this README.

-### 2.2 Installing a SoundFont file
+### 2.2 Installing additional SoundFont files
-Before running midistar, you will need to install a SoundFont file to use for playing MIDI sounds.
-If you are using Debian or Ubuntu, you can run the following command to install the FluidSynth general SoundFont:
-    `sudo apt-get install fluid-soundfont-gm`

-This should install a SoundFont file at the following location:
-    `/usr/share/sounds/sf2/FluidR3_GM.sf2`

-On OSX and Windows, you will have to find a SoundFont file online to download.
-Please ensure it supports the instrument you want to play.

-Once downloaded, configure midistar so that the `soundfont_path` configuration option points to the location of the newly installed SoundFont file.
-On Linux, the default midistar configuration will point to the above location by default.
-For information on configuring midistar, see the CONFIGURING MIDISTAR section of this README.
+When you run the midistar initial setup, the Fluid SoundFont (Release 3) will automatically be installed on your machine.
+If you want to install additional SoundFont files, simply place them on your machine and update the `soundfont_path` setting in the midistar `config.cfg`.
+See INITIAL SETUP and CONFIGURING MIDISTAR for more information.

 ## 3. Running midistar

 ### 3.1 Configuring midistar
 midistar has configuration options that can be configured for varying levels of customisation.
 Run midistar with the `--help` option to see a list of